-We are a small family Rescue in Oakland, CA, member of the Rescue Alliance of Hairless & Other Breeds, Inc., a national 501[c]3 non-profit animal rescue organization: www.RescueAlliance.org.
-Mrs. Wren has been a vet-tech and dog/cat groomer for many years, involved with animal rescue work for 4 decades, specializing in rescuing, rehabilitating, and rehoming YORKSHIRE TERRIERS since 1995.
+We are a small foster-based, family Rescue in Oakland, CA, Mrs. Wren has been a vet-tech and dog/cat groomer for many years, involved with animal rescue work for 4 decades, specializing in rescuing, rehabilitating, and rehoming YORKSHIRE TERRIERS since 1995.
 We are a NO-KILL Rescue that cares for pets surrendered to us as long as it takes until each one can be matched up with a permanent new home.
 Sometimes Foster homes fall in love and adopt because they can't bear to let their visitors go, so we are always looking to qualify people as new Fosters!
-Our approach differs from the usual Rescue, in that we never turn down senior dogs, and work with senior and/or disabled people, and single-adult households with children to make it possible for them to have a furry companion to cuddle at night.
-Thanks to the generosity of MADDIE'S FUND since 2010, we have been able to subsidize post adoption medical care or special diets as needed to allow otherwise qualified low-income people to keep their companion animals.
+Our approach differs from the usual Rescue, in that we never reject senior dogs, and work with senior and/or disabled people, and single-adult households with children to make it possible for them to have a furry companion to cuddle at night.
+Thanks to the generosity of MADDIE'S FUND since 2010, we have been able to subsidize post adoption medical care or special diets as needed to assist otherwise qualified low-income people to keep their companion animals.

 * PRIVATE RESCUES are DIFFERENT from public facilities:

 * We consist of a network of unpaid, animal-dedicated individuals and foster families who volunteer their own time and use their own money to care for companion animals in their homes, treating them as cherished members of their own families until just the right permanent new adoptive home can be found among the applications received.